-This process capitulates the first review of the 3rd Generation five year Integrated Development Plan which was adopted and approved by my Council on the 31st May 2013.
+This process capitulates the second review of the 3rd Generation five year Integrated Development Plan which will be adopted and approved by my Council on the 28th May 2014.
 I am proud to say that through the review process we have communicated with a significant improved number of our residence.
-No major issues, that necessitates a significant departure of our five year plan has surfaced The reviewed IDP remains our strategy and is a result of consultations and inputs from various stakeholders including ward committees, local communities, local business groups and forums, civil society, Provincial Government and Council.
+No major issues, that necessitates a significant departure of our five year plan has surfaced.
+The reviewed IDP remains our strategy and is a result of consultations and inputs from various stakeholders including ward committees, local communities, local business groups and forums, civil society, Provincial Government and Council.